dabeaz/curio/docs/reference.rst

    executes in the background.
 If *selector* is given, it should be an instance of a selector from the :mod:`selectors
    <python:selectors>` module.  *debug* is a list of optional
    debugging features.
-By default, uncaught crashes in tasks will be shown on standard error.
-If you don't want that, set *debug* to ``None``.
 See the section on debugging for more detail.  *timeout* sets an initial timeout on the supplied coroutine.
 A ``RuntimeError`` is raised if ``run()`` is invoked more than once from the same thread.